Visiting Berlin by car? Wondering where to park your car?

 They may be a bit hidden, but of course there are also parking garages available in Berlin.
 Some are underground garages like the one at Alexanderplatz, near Park Inn Hotel – or the one underneath Kulturbrauerei in Prenzlauer Berg.
-At Alexanderplatz full-day-tickets are available for 24,- Euro (per 24h).
-Here is a comprehensive list of public parking garages in Berlin: viz.berlin.de/verkehr-in-berlin/parken/
+At Alexanderplatz full-day-tickets are available for 24,- Euro (per 24h, as of May 2023).
+Here is an interactive map of public parking garages in Berlin: viz.berlin.de/verkehr-in-berlin/parken/

 Parking your car at a Hotel

 Some Berlin Hotels offer reserved parking areas for theirs guests.
 So if you are planning to stay at a hotel, chances are that there may be an additional option available.
 And even if you are not staying at a hotel yourself, it may still be worth asking at a hotel near where you are stying if they have parking lots available.
 Some hotels may actually welcome you and your car or motorcycle, even if you are not their guest otherwise, because for them a rented parking lot is of course better than an empty parking lot.

 For Berlin residents there are long term tickets available.
 If you are actually moving to Berlin you should check this option.
 A residential parking permit is valid for up to 2 years and will cost you some 20,40 Euros (as of December 2015).

 The official prerequisites under which a temporary guest vignette is granted are:

 - The Applicant is registered in Berlin – in the parking area he/she applies for

 - The Visitor is not registered in Berlin.